Thursday, July 25, 2024

 Finally, there’s the fossil gas that we currently use to heat nearly all buildings in Utah.
 Will any of the indoor Olympic spaces be outfitted with electric heat pumps by 2034?
 It’s certainly a possibility.
 The University of Utah has already begun investing in ground-source heat pump HVAC systems, though I don’t know whether its stadium and Olympic athlete housing are among the buildings that have these systems.
 This technology is cost effective for any large building or campus, and Utah has plenty of folks who know how to do it.

 [Revised on 26 July 2024 to add the discussion of individual venues or buildings claiming zero carbon emissions.
-Revised 28 July 2024 to indicate that the conversion of two generation units at the Jim Bridger plant from coal to gas has already been completed.]
+Revised 28 July 2024 to indicate that the conversion of two generation units at the Jim Bridger plant from coal to gas has already been completed.
+Revised 29 November 2024 to use more accurate wording in a few places.]